nkklobodu/iot-water-monitoring-and-conservation/README.md

 ## Additional Information
   * The code creates a WiFi access point called "Water" with password "12345678".
 Connect to this access point to access the web server and download the data stored on the SD card.
-This can be changed by replacing your SSID and PASSWORD in `WiFi.softAP("SSID", "PASSWORD");` in the `void setup ()` function.
+This can be changed by replacing `Water` and `12345678` in the code with your preferred SSID and password respectively:
+    ```c++
+    // WiFi network settings
+      const char* ssid = "Water";
+      const char* pass = "12345678";
+    ```
   * The code uses the `ESP32WebServer` library to create a simple web server for displaying the contents of the SD card.
 Use a web browser to navigate to [http://mcserver.local](http://mcserver.local/) to access the web interface.
   * The code logs data to the SD card at a predetermined interval of 10 seconds.
 The data is stored in two separate files, one for turbidity data and one for flow data.
   * The data log files are named "/DATA/QUALITY.CSV" and "/DATA/USAGE.CSV" for the turbidity and consumption data, respectively.